Indications for SAVAYSA:

 Reduced efficacy in NVAF patients with CrCl >95mL/min; use another anticoagulant.
 Premature discontinuation increases risk of ischemic events; if discontinued for reason other than bleeding or therapy completion, consider coverage with another anticoagulant.
 Increased risk of spinal/epidural hematoma in anticoagulated patients receiving neuraxial anesthesia or undergoing spinal puncture (eg, use of indwelling epidural catheters); monitor for signs/symptoms of neurological impairment.
 Increased risk of bleeding; monitor for signs/symptoms of blood loss; discontinue if active pathological hemorrhage occurs.
 Patients with mechanical heart valves or moderate to severe mitral stenosis: not recommended.
 Discontinue at least 24hrs before surgery.
 Renal impairment (CrCl <15mL/min), moderate or severe hepatic impairment (Child-Pugh B and C): not recommended.
 Labor & delivery.
 Pregnancy.
 Nursing mothers: not recommended.

 Factor Xa inhibitor.

 Increased risk of bleeding with concomitant aspirin, other antiplatelets or antithrombotic agents, fibrinolytic therapy, chronic NSAIDs, SSRIs, and SNRIs; monitor.
 Concomitant other anticoagulants in long term therapy: not recommended.
+Monitor for bleeding in chronic treatment with low dose aspirin and/or NSAIDs.
 Avoid concomitant P-gp inducers (eg, rifampin).